-Okay, let’s start off with some of the basic rules for keeping score in pickleball that always apply no matter what is happening in the game:
+Okay, let’s start off with some of the basic rules for how to keep score in pickleball that always apply no matter what is happening in the game:

 - Generally the first team to 11 wins (though that can vary depending as some tournaments might go up to 15 or 21).

-- Only the serving team is able to score – the receiving team cannot score
+- How do you score in pickleball?
+Only the serving team is able to score – the receiving team cannot score

 - If the server scores a point, they switch to the other side of the court whether it’s a singles or a doubles match (right to left or left to right).
 We’ve also written an article that is an in depth look at how to serve in pickleball.